An Exploration of Learnt Representations of W Jets: Experiments

 Fig.~(\ref{fig:RP2}) illustrates the representation learnt in the two most informative directions of \texttt{VAE\_cent} at $\beta = 6 \; \text{GeV}$.
 The coordinates $(z_0, z_1)$ of this VAE map the polar and azimuthal angles $(\theta, \phi)$ of the $W$ decay in its rest frame, where $\theta$ can be mapped to the energy fraction $z$ of the hardest prong in the boosted frame.
 The topology of the decay of a massive particle into two identical particles is that of the real projective plane, RP$^2$, which in this context is naturally represented by the sphere with antipodes identified.
 Any hemisphere gives a single cover of the space of two-body decays everywhere except on its rim, with an identification of opposite points on the rim being the surviving remnant of the antipodal identification on the full sphere.
-It can be seen that this plane of the latent space represents an approximate projection of the hemisphere indicated by the grey region on the right of the figure, with the pole of the sphere being represented at approximately $(0,0.75)$ in the latent space.
-Jets located around the edge of the support region in the latent space satisfy an approximate reflection symmetry $(z_0, z_1) \to (-z_0, -z_1)$.
+This plane of the latent space represents an approximate projection of the hemisphere indicated by the grey region on the right of the figure, with the pole of the sphere being represented at approximately $(0,0.75)$.
+Jets located around the edge of the support region satisfy an approximate reflection symmetry $(z_0, z_1) \to (-z_0, -z_1)$.
+Additional latent dimensions are illustrated in Fig.~(\ref{fig:more_latents}).

-In neither the case of the jet coordinates for \texttt{VAE\_uncent}, or the two-prong decay topology for \texttt{VAE\_cent} , did the R$^n$ topology of the latent space match the $\mathrm{R}^1 \times \mathrm{S}^1$ or RP$^2$ topology of the corresponding datasets.
-But in both cases, a semantically meaningful and intuitive representation was found.
-In one case by an embedding into a higher dimensional space, and in the other by projecting on to a plane.

-The organization of the learnt information into a small number of latent dimensions, and the manner in which the properties of the learnt representations vary smoothly with $\beta$, suggests the possibility of notions of dimensionality or information complexity that depend on the way that properties of the learnt representation scale with $\beta$.
+\paragraph{Dimensionality} The organization of the learnt information into a small number of latent dimensions that vary smoothly with $\beta$ suggests the possibility of notions of information complexity that depend on the way that properties of the learnt representation scale with $\beta$.
 To this end, I introduce definitions for two notions of dimensionality